Estonian Social Enterprise Network

 Kristina has a strong engagement in participatory research, she is driven by the ambition to make a difference and to support an inclusive and just community development through tourism.
 In 2013 she received the University of Gothenburg award for excellence in academic – society collaboration.

-Ulla Gawlik is the inspiration, co-founder and project manager behind Tikitut community-based tourism, an innovative social enterprise in Gothenburg, Sweden.
+Ulla Gawlik is the inspiration, co-founder and project manager behind Tikitut Community-based Tourism, an innovative social enterprise in Gothenburg, Sweden.
 Tikitut community-based tourism is a glocal meeting place were encounters between people from a local area and visitors to the area occur with the help of community-based tourism.
 We want to create one of the most inclusive social experiences together with local residents, local stakeholders and, eventually, the visitors.
 Our an innovative social enterprise in Gothenburg, Sweden.
-The aim of Tikitut community based tourism is to provide community information for new residents in Sweden as well as for guest to the area.
+The aim of Tikitut Community-based Tourism is to provide community information for new residents in Sweden as well as for guest to the area.
 The goal is to create possibilities for local citizens to work as local guides for theme days etc. Ulla and Kristina will tell the story of their collaborations together in the presentation.

-This is a story about a rewarding collaboration between an academic and a social entrepreneur and our respective networks.
+This presentation is about a rewarding collaboration between an academic and a social entrepreneur and our respective networks.
 It is a story of a community-based tourism initiative in the boundaries between tourism and alienation in a segregated city and between tourism and the refugee ‘crisis’.
 It is a story of the challenges you face when trying broaden the notion of tourism into a more inclusive concept and practise.
 But above all else, it is a story of capacity building, the joy of learning from the unexpected and a possible way forward for tourism in the face of industrialisation with an increased demand for tourism as legitimate strategy for inclusiveness, local empowerment and resilience.

-Dr Johan Edelheim
+Professor Johan Edelheim

-Dr Johan R. Edelheim (PhD) The Norwegian School of Hotel Management, University of Stavanger and Multidimensional Tourism Institute, University of Lapland
+The Norwegian School of Hotel Management, University of Stavanger and Multidimensional Tourism Institute, University of Lapland

-is a global hospitality and tourism educator and expert.
-He has worked since the late 80s both in the tourism industries, and in vocational and higher education related to the industries in several European, and Asian countries, as well as for a decade in Australia.
+Johan has worked since the late 80s both in the tourism industries, and in vocational and higher education related to the industries in several European, and Asian countries, as well as for a decade in Australia.
 Johan’s is curious by nature and has over the years accumulated several diplomas and degrees from hospitality, business, education, philosophy, and cultural studies.
 He has worked at the Multidimensional Tourism Institute (MTI), an innovative combination of tourism education and research at three different educational institutions in Finnish Lapland since August 2011, initially as the institute’s director for five years, and later as a research fellow.

 Behind most of Johan’s research lies a deeply rooted aim for humanism and equality.
 Narratives have always been close to Johan’s heart, and he considers that human awareness is arranged as a narrative.
 People are Homo narrans – ‘story-telling creatures’, to a much further extent than they will ever be the ‘wise’ individuals referred to in the name Homo sapiens.
 Tourism has always had a narrative structure, a beginning, a hero, an adventure, and an end, starting from classic novels about explorations and adventure, through travel marketing, to the informal stories told during and after journeys in person or digitally by ever more tourists.
 Facts, fiction, and fantasy are equally important, it is what we and others fancy that makes tourism into what it does to us.
 Web 2.0 with text, pictures, sounds and emotions, is simply a current development of what we always have done as travellers, and as entrepreneurs in the industries; we give ‘reality’ a narrative structure, we tell stories to one another, and we chose to believe some of them, and neglect other.